10 best graphic design project management software tools for creative teams in 2026

 5. Hive

-The tool offers a visual project management approach that allows users to create and manage tasks using kanban boards, gantt charts, and other visual aids.
+The tool offers a visual project management approach that allows users to create and manage tasks using kanban boards, Gantt charts, and other visual aids.
 It also provides customizable templates and workflows, making it easy for designers to set up and manage projects.

 Pros